navigation

 Competition outside the price - definition

-Non-price competition means a certain way of competition between firms.
-This strategy focuses on all those aspects of the product/service that do not require price changes.
-These could be, for example, additional benefits or additional services, solid workmanship and quality, etc. This tactic is in contrast to price competition, where rivals try to gain market share by lowering prices.
-Non-price competition is often used by industry competitors to prevent a price war that can lead to a damaging spiral of price reductions. yeah marketing strategy usually includes expenses for online marketing and those related to the promotion of offline sales, such as free gifts, coupons or paid advertising.
+Non-price competition means a specific way of competition between firms.
+This strategy focuses on all aspects of the product / service that do not require a price change.
+These can be, for example, additional benefits or additional services, solid workmanship and quality, etc. This tactic contrasts with price competition, where rivals try to gain market share by lowering prices.
+Non-price competition is often used by players competing in a given sector to prevent a price war that could lead to a devastating downward spiral of prices.
+This marketing strategy typically involves spending on online marketing and those related to the promotion of offline sales, such as free gifts, coupons or paid advertising.
 Simply put - non-price competition means promoting the brand, company and product qualitynot lowering prices.
 Most companies around the world compete in the market, thus taking part in non-price competition, price competition, or both.

 Is non-price competition profitable?